chadstewart/you-go-backend-project/README.md

 This project was to complete [part 0](https://github.com/YouGoDevs/YouGo-Backend-Track/blob/main/Project-0.md#part-0-the-agreement) of the practice project.

+### Software Design Document

+The document describing building the project can be found [here](./misc/docs/design-document/part-0/you-go-pics-or-it-didnt-happen-project-part-0-design-document.pdf).

-## My Design Decisions
+### My Design Decisions

-You can find a document listing my design decisions [here](./misc/design-decisions/design-decisions.md).
+You can find a document listing my design decisions [here](./misc/docs/design-decisions/design-decisions.md).

 ### Technologies Used: